mbridak/not1mm/README.md

 ![Bands Configuration Screen](https://github.com/mbridak/not1mm/raw/master/pic/configure_bands.png)

-## Logging WSJT-X FT8/FT4 contacts
+## Logging WSJT-X FT8/FT4 and FLDIGI RTTY contacts

-**Currently only working for ARRL Field Day.**
+**FT8/FT4 Currently only working for ARRL Field Day.**

 not1mm listens for WSJT-X UDP traffic on the default localhost:2237.
 No setup is needed to be done on not1mm's side.
+That's good because I'm lazy.

+not1mm polls for fldigi QSOs via it's XMLRPC interface.
+It does this in a rather stupid way.
+It just keeps asking what was the last QSO and compares it to the previous response.
+If it's different, it's new.
+I've added the Weekly RTTY Test so this can be tested.

+Unlike WSJT, fldigi needs to be setup for this to work.
+The XMLRPC interface needs to be active.
+And in fldigi's config dialog go to CONTESTS -> General -> CONTEST and select Generic Contest.
+Make sure the Text Capture Order field says CALL EXCHANGE.

 ## Sending CW